analyticsMD/bin2ools-dotfiles/README.md

 ## Installation

-[]()  **Warning:** See above if you have not yet given bintools-dotfiles a try.
-You should first review the short video subject above, which will help you understand important PREP steps before accepting to build Bin2ools on your PowerBook mac.
-These scripts and settings are included to make your life easier, but don't use them blindly, especially if you have strong opinions.
-Use at your own risk!
+[]()  **Warning:** See above if you have never given bintools-dotfiles a try.
+You should first review the short video subject above, which will walk you through important PREP STEPS before installing Homebrew and pipx packages that constitute a Bin2ools install on your MacBook.
+NOTE: Bintools scripts and settings are included in newer laptops to make your life easier, but don't use them blindly, especially if you have strong opinions about open source.
+They are still "Use at your own risk!"

-### Using Git and the bootstrap script
+### Using this Github repository, and the automatic installer.

 The script below clones the repository under ~/.bintools-dotfiles in your home directory.
-It's important to keep this location, as other scripts may look to find it there.
-The bootstrapper script will pull in the latest version and copy the files to this folder.
+It's important to keep this location, as other tools and scripts may look to find it there.
+The bootstrapper script will clone (or pull) the latest version and copy the files to this directory.
+The installer usually takes 10-15 minutes, and installs all components hands-free.
+If you have no Git credential helper installed, it will install one on your behalf, asking once or twice for your Github credentials using a pop up browser page.
+It also asks for your root password exactly once.
+If the installer has trouble for any reason, you can safely rerun it multiple times.
+It is idempotent.
+Just cut and paste on of the commands below.
+The first commmand installs ONLY the basic rds and ssm tools and the zero-trust login framework.
+The second link installs Database graphic tools, such as MySQL Bench and DataGrip in addition to the basic tools.
+Other tools are also available for install.
+The list is steadily growing!
+See the addenda notes for a list of packages near the end of this doc for other notable features that can be added to your bintools!

 ```bash
 u=https://bit.ly/3Kavmy1 f=${HOME}/i.sh && (curl -L $u||wget -O - $u||fetch -o - $u) > $f && chmod 700 $f && $f